 Though chaos raged all around him, Brodash surveyed the battlefield with the detached eye of a seasoned field commander.
 While he and his companions had been more than a match for the Lord of the Black Dragon Flight, for all their might, were losing this battle.
 The creatures died easily enough, that wasn’t the problem, but it seemed that for every one that was slain, several more appeared to take its place.
 OF course this was to say nothing of the Herald of the Void himself.
 The diminutive creature, his body covered in Void Tattoos, continued to flash in and out of existence as he took form for just long enough to plunge his Void blades into their flesh and then disappearing again.
 How could anyone fight such a being?

-The Iron Turret, was the pet name Brodash had been given by his peers, but he might as well have been clothed in parchment paper.
-The Heralds strange weapons, forged out of pure void energy, seemed to take no notice of his thick armor.
-His back ached from a half a dozen puncture wounds from the troublesome former Halfling.
-Any lesser warrior would have long since fallen, but the veteran Orc had sworn an oath to guard his friends and allies until his body could bleed no more.
+The Iron Turret. the nickname Brodash had been given by his peers, for he had always seemed an indestructible fortress in his heavy enchanted armor.
+But against the Herald’s otherworldly knives, forged out of pure void energy, he might as well have been clothed in parchment paper.
+His back was a wet blanket of blood and searing pain from a half a dozen puncture wounds from the troublesome former Halfling.
+Any lesser warrior would have long since fallen, but the veteran Orc had sworn an oath; to guard his friends and allies until his body could bleed no more.
 Though in truth he would have bled out long ago if not for Creedon.

 The wayward Shaolin, following a religion even he did not fully understand, had proved to be an invaluable ally in this fight, and so many before it.
 Creedon had used his Hemomancy countless times now to coagulate the vicious puncture wounds inflicted across the backs of both Brodash and Basmoric, even transfusing them with his own blood when their strength began to wane.
 Brodash placed a high priority on ensuring Creedon’s survival, for without his powers supporting them they would have already fallen.